parappayo/book-notes/lean-software-development.md

 * Use Case Model - captures tacit knowledge about system usability; user stories
 * Value Stream Mapping - graphical depiction of delays in production due to waiting on each step in a process; eg. an aluminum can may spend 300+ days in a production chain but only 3 hours of that time being processed; Kent Beck recommends spending about 30 minutes building a map, to keep it simple
 * Visual Controls - what Alistair Cockburn calls Information Radiators; progress reports including the kanban board, burndown chart, acceptance test chart; telegraph progress to enable self-directing work
+* Work-in-Queue - amount of work waiting for service, roughly proportional to cycle time
+* Work-Out program - used by General Electric; teams surface best practices to their managers, inverting the control chain; successful process improvement and knowledge sharing technique
+* Zero Defects Mentality - US Army - tolerate no mistakes, tends to kill motivation

+# Names Dropped

+* Barry Bohem - quote about fixing a software problem after delivery costing 100 times more than when the problem was first introduced; quote about the best way to develop low-cost, high-quality software is to write less code (with Philip Papaccio)
+* Donald Norman - design researcher
+* Earl Wheeler - former head of IBM's software business; "the key thrust was delegating power down.
+It was like magic!
+Improved quality, productivity, and morale."
+* Enrico Zaninotto - economist
+* Harold Thimbleby - wrote 1988 paper in IEEE Software, "Delaying Commitment;" when faced with a new situation, experts delay firm decisions and investigate while amateurs over-commit to early decisions
+* Henry Petroski - engineering historian
+* James Womack - "We suggest that 'faster is dearer' will now join 'quality costs more' on the junk heap of ideas left over from the age of mass production."
+* Jay Forrester - system dynamics guru
+* Jim McCarthy - of Microsoft, "I can't emphasize enough the importance of empowerment, of the team being accountable to itself for its success."
+* John Kotter - people cannot be managed into battle, they must be led
+* Kenneth Thomas - people are hardwired to care about purposes
+* Kim Clark - of Harvard Business School, "integrity" is a differentiator between average and high-performing companies
+* Raymonde Guidon - studied experienced software designers in 1990, found that they freely move between problem examination, clarifying requirements, high-level problem decomposition, and low-level implementation ideas when faced with a loosely designed problem
+* Shigeo Shingo - lean manufacturing expert, identifies seven types of waste: inventory, extra processing, overproduction, transportation, waiting, motion, defects
 * William McKnight - implemented the 3M innovation formula; "Hire good people, and leave them alone."
 "If you put fences around people, you get sheep.
 Give people the room that they need."
 * Winston Royce - proposed in 1970 that testing should happen early in software dev to generate feedback while it is most valuable
-* Work-in-Queue - amount of work waiting for service, roughly proportional to cycle time
-* Work-Out program - used by General Electric; teams surface best practices to their managers, inverting the control chain; successful process improvement and knowledge sharing technique
-* Zero Defects Mentality - US Army - tolerate no mistakes, tends to kill motivation

 # Challenges in Dysfunctional Management